Report a problem

 openPR.de DEU + 1 more

-Tourism New Zealand has launched a promotional campaign offering 10% discounts on campervan rentals using code SIN26.
-The offer applies to Maui, Britz and Apollo vehicles booked directly between April 8 and December 18, 2026, available at rental locations in Auckland, Christchurch and Queenstown.
+Additionally, Tourism New Zealand and operators have launched a promotion.
+A 10% discount with code SIN26 applies to Maui, Britz, and Apollo campers booked directly from April 8 to December 18, 2026.
+The offer is valid at rental locations in Auckland, Christchurch, and Queenstown.

 Story sources